Offer review date - what you need to know.

 In a strong home sellers market like Seattle, where the inventory is low and there are too many buyers competing for too few homes, the majority of homes that are listed for sale will set an offer review deadline.

 In real estate, the offer review date is the day and time that the seller has selected to review any and all buyer offers that are submitted on their home.
 Interested buyers must submit their offer by the stated deadline.
 However, the seller still retains the right to accept an early offer and is not obligated to honor the offer review date.

-It is important for both home buyers and sellers to understand precisely what an offer review date means and the pros and cons of the seller setting one.
+It is important for both home buyers and when selling your home to understand precisely what an offer review date means and the pros and cons of the seller setting one.

 The two main ways home sellers decide to review offers.

 Listing practices will vary around the country, but in the Seattle area at least, when a home is listed for sale and the listing information is uploaded into the Multiple Listing Service (MLS) by their agent, the sellers can check one of two boxes: